 What will you see in me when I don’t remember any interaction we had during those days?

 When I only see where the pages have been torn from the book of my life?

-When I’m aware that those days happened, but have no written pages as to what exactly?
+When I’m aware that those days happened, but have no written account as to what exactly?

-When I have only photographic glimpses from the damaged film of my eyes’ camera?
+When I have only photographic glimpses from damaged film and corrupted audio files?